PlexDevelopment/Website/docs/customization/config.md

   # If you are using permissions, you should turn this off and use Vault to handle prefixes with a different chat plugin
   enabled: true
   # The maximum amount of characters a player can have for their tag
+  # This does not include color tags such as <red> or <rainbow>
-  max-tag-length: 16
+  max-tag-length: 64
   # Color code for name color
   name-color: 'f'

-# Settings for commands relating to Plex
-commands:
 # Should Plex use a "true op" system with ranks or only permission nodes
+# Options are "permissions" or "ranks"
-  permissions: ranks
+system: ranks

 data:
   central: